biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/staking.md

 console.log(unbondingDelegations)
 ```

-### Fetch delegations associated with an biyaliquid address for a specific validator
+### Fetch delegations associated with an biyachain address for a specific validator

 ```ts
 import { ChainGrpcStakingApi } from '@biya-coin/sdk-ts'